šxʷƛ̓ənəq Xwtl’e7énḵ SQUARE

 In 2018, the Vancouver Art Gallery North Plaza was renamed šxʷƛ̓ənəq Xwtl’e7énḵ Square in a ceremony to honour the collaborative efforts between First Nations and the City.

-Design Team: Nick Milkovich Architects, Hapa Collaborative, Matthew Soules Architecture, Studio Parsons
+Design Team: Nick Milkovich Architects, Hapa Collaborative, Matthew Soules Architecture

 Completed: 2017